 Belgium v Scotland: McArthur replaces injured Brown

-Scotland manager Craig Levein has made only one change to the side that lost 2-1 to Wales on Friday for Tuesday night's match against Belgium.
+Scotland manager Craig Levein has made only one change to the side that for Tuesday night's match against Belgium.

 Wigan midfielder James McArthur replaces the injured Scott Brown in an otherwise unchanged starting 11.